-From the business perspective, the two most essential functions on which MRP system performs excellently are:
+From the business perspective, the two most essential functions on which the MRP system performs excellently are:

 1) Capacity planning: When can I deliver?

 2) Cost calculation: How much will it cost?

-For most manufacturing companies, this information gets them 80% closer to the finish line.
+For most manufacturing companies, this information gets 80% closer to the finish line.
 Therefore, these two goals are usually the most important.

 If there’s no clear approach to how capacity requirements planning is set up, lead times are based on gut-feeling, product costing is a mess and then what matters is improving the situation.
-A huge step forward would be achieving a guaranteed few day’s accuracy in scheduling (and promised delivery dates!), which only takes a fraction of the energy required for achieving an hour of accuracy.
+A huge step forward would be achieving a guaranteed few day’s accuracies in scheduling (and promised delivery dates!), which only takes a fraction of the energy required for achieving an hour of accuracy.

 The key idea is to avoid micromanagement and focus only on the critical.